Is 722 a good credit score?

 Credit card applicants with a credit score in this range will be approved for most credit cards.
 However, some credit cards require a higher credit score.

 If you are able to get approved for an unsecured credit card, remember to always make your monthly payments on time.
 Furthermore, keep your balance below 30% of your credit limit.

 Can you get a personal loan with a credit score of 722?

-Most lenders will approve you for a personal loan with a 722 credit score.
+Most personal loan lenders will approve you for a loan with a 722 credit score.
 However, your interest rate may be somewhat higher than someone who has “Very Good” or “Excellent” credit.

 It’s best to avoid payday loans and high-interest personal loans as they create long-term debt problems and just contribute to a further decline in credit score.

 See Also: 12 Best Personal Loans for Good Credit

 Can I get a home loan with a credit score of 722?